microsoft/FluidFramework/packages/dds/tree/docs/undo/README.md

 #### Forking

-When a branch is forked
-(whether from the trunk or an existing branch) the new branch can simply obtain the head undoable commit pointer from the parent branch.
+When a branch is forked, the new branch can simply obtain the head undoable commit pointer from the parent branch.
 This helps keep forking cheap.

 #### Pulling

-When a branch is pulled, it must re-attach whatever undoable commits it has to the head of undo list maintained by the parent branch.
+When a branch is pulled, it must re-attach whatever undoable commits it has to the head of the undo list maintained by the parent branch.
 This can be done by finding the lowest common ancestor in between the two branches, and attaching to the tip of the parent branch all of the commits on the child branch that lie under the common ancestor.